-You have a moderate preference for quiet when learning.
-You sometimes find it distracting if there's noise in the background or people walking around.
+You strongly prefer a quiet environment for learning.
+You find it distracting if there's noise in the background or people walking around.
 Your concentration is best when you're by yourself or in a very quiet, private place.

 Based on your results, you should try to study and learn in a quiet environment.
 Read the following recommendations and select the ones you think would work best for you.